Testing Asphalt components

 test_ prefix is important):

-The test module above contains one test function (
+The test module above contains one test function which uses two fixtures:

-event_loop: provides an asyncio event loop and closes it after the test
+event_loop: comes from pytest-asyncio; provides an asyncio event loop

 In the test function (

-exception and verify that the application indeed completed successfully, as indicated by the return
+verify that the application indeed completed successfully, as indicated by the return code of 0.

 Finally, we check that the server and the client printed the messages they were supposed to.